antrea-io/antrea/docs/network-policy.md

 - `podSelector` without a `namespaceSelector`, set within a NetworkPolicy Peer of any rule, selects Pods from the Namespace in which the Antrea NetworkPolicy is created.
 This behavior is similar to the K8s NetworkPolicy.

+## Antrea Policy ordering based on priorities

+Antrea Policy CRDs are ordered based on priorities set at various levels.

+### Ordering based on Tier priority

+With the introduction of tiers, Antrea Policies, like ClusterNetworkPolicies, are first enforced based on the tier to which they are associated with. i.e. all policies belonging to the "Emergency" tier are enforced first, followed by policies associated with the "SecurityOps" tier and so on, until the "Application" tier policies are enforced.

+### Ordering based on policy priority

+Within a tier, Antrea Policy CRDs are ordered by the `priority` at the policy level.
+Thus, the policy with the highest precedence (lowest priority number value) is enforced first.
+This ordering is performed solely based on the `priority` assigned as opposed to the "Kind" of the resource, i.e. the relative ordering between a [ClusterNetworkPolicy resource](#clusternetworkpolicy) and an [Antrea NetworkPolicy resource](#antrea-networkpolicy) within a Tier depends only on the `priority` set in each of the two resources.

+### Rule enforcement based on priorities

+Within a policy, rules are enforced in the order in which they are set.
+For example, consider the following:

+- CNP1{tier: Application, priority: 10, ingressRules: [ir1.1, ir1.2], egressRules: [er1.1, er1.2]}
+- ANP1{tier: Application, priority: 15, ingressRules: [ir2.1, ir2.2], egressRules: [er2.1, er2.2]}
+- CNP3{tier: Emergency, priority: 20, ingressRules: [ir3.1, ir3.2], egressRules: [er3.1, er3.2]}

+This translates to the following order:
+- Ingress rules: ir3.1 > ir3.2 > ir1.1 -> ir1.2 -> ir2.1 -> ir2.2
+- Egress rules: er3.1 > er3.2 > er1.1 -> er1.2 -> er2.1 -> er2.2

+Once a rule is matched, it is executed based on the action set.
+If none of the policy rules match, the packet is then enforced for rules created for K8s NP.
+Hence, Antrea Policy CRDs take precedence over K8s NP.

 ## Notes